ThomasArts/aetmodel/ThreatModel.md

 STRIDE is a mnemonic for things that go wrong in computer and network systems security [1],[2].
 It stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.
 We base the threat model described in this document on an adaptation of the STRIDE methodology.
-A virualization of the threat trees will be added in the future if necessary.
+A virtualization of the threat trees will be added in the future if necessary.

 * **(1) Spoofing** - Impersonating something or someone else.
 * **(2) Tampering** - Modifying data (transaction content?) or code.